LoopKit/loopdocs/docs/troubleshooting/yellow-red-loop.md

     The exact cause is still under investigation.
 If this occurs, you will have to replace your current pod.
 There is no way to recover the active Pod if Loop/FreeAPS reverts to old settings and think the current Pod is expired/needing to be replaced.

     Obviously reboots do need to happen for things such as iOS updates.
 For Pod users, if possible, I would plan to do them at the end of a Pod cycle when a Pod change is already planned.
-This applies to current Master Loop, Loop-dev and FreeAPS.
+This applies to current Loop 2.2.x and FreeAPS.
+There have been no reports of this with Loop 3.
+A modification was made to Loop 3 that is thought to resolve this concern.

     **Don't panic:** This doesn't happen on every reboot.
 Until a fix is found, just don't reboot if you don't need to, and try to time it just before a pod change if you can.
 In case it is related to phone storage, keep plenty of space available on your phone.